 This is one piece in the process that you have total control over.
 You will work closely with your legal team, so make sure that you hire a firm that you trust and feel like you can have a positive working relationship with.

-At Stewart J. Guss, Attorney at Law, our team of legal professionals offers free case consultations.
+At Stewart J. Guss, Injury Accident Lawyers, our team of legal professionals offers free case consultations.
 This helps us get to know you and helps you learn more about us.
 We encourage you to prepare for this meeting so that after our conversation, you will have a clear and confident idea of how we can help with your claim.

 Here are a few questions that you might want to ask during your initial consultation: